bulingen/learning-ros2-control/README.md

 ros2 topic pub /arm_controller/commands std_msgs/msg/Float64MultiArray "data: [0.5, 1.5]"
 ```

+Note that I get some error when spawning arm controller in launch file.
+If I comment that out and spawn it manually, at least it starts up.
+But cannot get the arm to move though :(

+Okay, it's actually working now.
+When posting [1.57, 1.57], both joints go to 90 degrees, correctly.
+However, when posting [0.0, 0.0], it doesn't go straight.
+See screenshot in images folder.

+But otherwise, it's working.
+Run launch file like above (assuming arm controller isn't spawned), then spawn arm controller.
+Then run rviz and the pub command above.
+Fun times.

 ## TODO

 - Check here, for CI: https://github.com/botamochi6277/ros2_pigpio/blob/main/.github/workflows/main.yml
+- Shift to using radians instead of degrees, for servo drivers and interfaces and everything really

 ## Notes regarding servos